thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 In the described scenario, the ThingsBoard MQTT broker cluster consistently sustains 100,000,500 connections and efficiently handles the processing of 3M messages per second, resulting in a total of 10,800M messages over the course of 1-hour test run.

+The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their count.
+These clients operate persistently, continuously publishing time-series data over MQTT to designated topics.
+Furthermore, the agent facilitates the provisioning of MQTT clients that subscribe by topic filters to receive the messages published by the aforementioned clients.

 In contemplation of the warm-up phase for the clients, it is noteworthy to acknowledge that 6 iterations of publishers transmitting a single message each took place.
 Consequently, a total of 600M warm-up messages were generated within a span of ~7 minutes.
 These warm-up messages serve the purpose of preparing the system and initiating the flow of data.